Frequently Asked Questions

 Do I have to book a tour?

 No. We encourage you to drop into our centre at any time, and our director or one of our educators will give you a thorough tour of the centre and answer all of your questions.
-You can also view many photos of our centre online in our Online Photo Gallery.
+You can also view the centre via our Online Photo Gallery or Virtual Tour.

 What are your educator’s qualifications?